My Credentials and Professional Background

 Professional Certifications

-This course provided advanced-level training in feline emotional intelligence, body language interpretation, fear-based behavior, trust-building, and the implementation of positive, non-punitive behavioral modification strategies.
-It is the foundation for everything I offer, whether supporting litter box avoidance, interpreting sudden aggression, or recognizing subtle anxiety in cats who appear outwardly calm.
+This diploma provided advanced-level training in feline emotional intelligence, body language interpretation, fear-based behavior, trust-building, and the implementation of positive, non-punitive behavioral modification strategies.
+It is the foundation for understanding why cats behave the way they do, and how to support lasting change without punishment or suppression.

 My Publications